12 Mar 10 Essential Tips for Creating a Powerful WordPress Email Marketing Campaign for Your Business

 WordPress is one of the most powerful and most effective ways to host and manage your website.
 It doesn’t matter whether you’re a business, a blog, an individual or anything in between, the worldwide platform has changed the way people add, create and share content to the rest of the world.

 However, have you considered how you’re going to run your email marketing campaign alongside this website?
-Surprisingly to many, email is still one of the most engaging forms of marketing, still even more so that paid advertising or social media.
+Surprisingly to many, email is still one of the most engaging forms of marketing, still even more so that paid advertising or social media, especially personalized emails.
+Email campaigns can possibly exponentially increase the number of email subscribers by 1190% with the right tools and information.

 Draft Your Emails